eProsima/Fast-DDS-docs/docs/fastdds/discovery/simple.rst

 According to the `RTPS standard <https://www.omg.org/spec/DDSI-RTPS/2.2/PDF>`_ (Section 9.6.1.1), each
 |RTPSParticipant-api|
-must listen for incoming Participant Discovery Protocol (PDP) discovery metatraffic in two different ports, one linked with a multicast address, and another one linked to a unicast address.
+must listen for incoming Participant Discovery Protocol (PDP) discovery metatraffic in two different ports, one linked to a multicast address and another one linked to a unicast address.
 *Fast DDS* allows for the configuration of an initial peers list which contains one or more such IP-port address pairs corresponding to remote DomainParticipants PDP discovery listening resources, so that the local DomainParticipant will not only send its PDP traffic to the default multicast address-port specified by its domain,